 The 227 acre Santa Monica Airport land and structures are publicly owned by the City of Santa Monica.
 On July 1, 2015, the City's agreement with the U.S. Federal Government to operate the Santa Monica Airport expired, giving rise to one of the most important opportunities to positively shape our local community for generations.

-The City and residents began to transform the land and facilities into parks and open spaces dedicated to public recreation, cultural, arts, and educational uses.
-However, the aviation interests and industry lobbyists continue to engage in multiple lawsuits to maintain aircraft operations, perpetuating the negative impacts of aircraft pollution, noise, and dangers.
+The City and residents have already begun to transform the land and facilities into parks and open spaces dedicated to public recreation, cultural, arts, and educational uses.
+However, the aviation industry lobbyists partnered with real estate development interest have a different vision for an airport city with high density commercial uses, and they continue to engage in multiple lawsuits to maintain aircraft operations, perpetuating the negative impacts of aircraft pollution, noise, and dangers.

 In January 2017, the FAA and the City of Santa Monica reached a settlement to end all litigation over the future of the Santa Monica Airport.
 The monumental agreement allows the City to immediately reduce the length of the airport runway to 3,500 feet and to close the airport to all aeronautical use after December 31, 2028.